Last Updated | February 6, 2023

 COVID-19 has impacted our lives massively and has made the healthcare industry pretty weak.
 This pandemic has hurt the entire globe, but it resulted in increased utilization of remote patient monitoring and telehealth services.
 It wouldn’t be wrong to say that telehealth and remote patient monitoring systems are here to stay.

 With the Internet of Things devices, telehealth solutions and remote patient monitoring have increased.
-But telehealth has improved the expectations.
+But telehealth has improved expectations.
 Telehealth is basically a broader term, and remote patient monitoring is one part of it.

 Application Of Remote Patient Monitoring (Telehealth) Or Telemedicine?